aristanetworks/anta/docs/contribution.md

 ## Unit tests with Pytest

-To keep high quality code, we require to provide a **Pytest** for every tests implemented in ANTA.
+To keep high quality code, we require providing a **Pytest** for every test implemented in ANTA.

-All submodule should have its own pytest section under `tests/units/anta_tests/<submodule-name>.py`.
+All submodules should have their own pytest section under `tests/units/anta_tests/<submodule-name>.py`.

 ### How to run unit tests